sq7bti/iAccelStepper/README.md

 interrupt driven stepper controller inherited from AccelStepper

-To use this module inherit from the AccelStepper class (http://www.airspayce.com/mikem/arduino/AccelStepper/), modify it to expose necessary members into public:
+To use this module inherit from the [AccelStepper class](http://www.airspayce.com/mikem/arduino/AccelStepper/), modify it to expose necessary members into public:

 * _stepInterval
 * _direction